ogcincubator/bblocks-docs/_pages/index.markdown

 ---
-title: OGC Location Building Blocks
+title: OGC Building Blocks
 permalink: /
 ---
-This is the documentation for the OGC Location Building Blocks.
+This is the documentation for the OGC Building Blocks.